Skip to main content

 6. (Optional) Conform to GFPUserInterestDelegate

-Conform to the GFPUserInterestDelegate in the custom view.
-The method ad:didChangeUserInterest: is called when the user's interest in the ad changes.
+Conform to GFPUserInterestDelegate in the custom view.
+The method ad:didChangeUserInterest: is called when the user's level of interest in the ad changes.

 Call timing:

-• Interest Start: When more than 50% of the ad area is visible for 1 second, userInterest is set to true.
+• Interest Start: When more than 50% of the ad area is visible for 1 second, the userInterest value is passed as true.

-• Interest End: When the ad is no longer visible, userInterest is set to false.
+• Interest End: When the ad area is no longer visible, the userInterest value is passed as false.

 public func ad(_ ad: NSObject!, didChangeUserInterest userInterest: Bool) {